Katie Bell Flaunts Cleavage In Sexy Lingerie On Instagram

-Katie Bell has been keeping up her usual stream of sultry lingerie pics on her Instagram page to the delight of her two million followers.
-In her newest update from today, she posted a sizzling snap of herself in a sexy lingerie set and put her curves on show.
+Katie Bell has been keeping up her usual stream of sultry lingerie pics on her Instagram page to the delight of her 2 million followers.
+In her newest update from today, she posted a sizzling snap of herself in a sexy lingerie set that put her curves on show.

 Her bra was brown with bright yellow and pink accents throughout.
-It was small and the fabric hugged the sides of her chest and her cleavage was hard to miss.
+It was tiny, and the fabric hugged the sides of her chest, making her cleavage hard to miss.
 The edges of the bra were scalloped and added a flirty vibe to her look.
-Moreover, her matching bottoms looked like a thong with a low waistline and straps that rested high on her hips.
-Her toned midriff and curvy hips were hard to miss.
+Moreover, her matching bottoms appeared to be a thong, with a low waistline and straps that rested high on her hips.
+Her toned midriff and curvy hips were on full show.

 Katie stood facing the camera straight-on and tugged at the sides of her bottoms.
-She pursed her lips in a sultry manner and glanced directly at the camera.
-Her hair was worn down in her usual hairstyle and her locks were brushed in front of her shoulders.
+She pursed her lips in a sultry manner and looked directly at the camera.
+Her hair was worn down in her usual style and brushed in front of her shoulders.

 She was photographed in low light conditions in front of a half-blue and half-yellow wall.
 Her figure was lit up by natural lighting but her face was mostly left in the shadows.
 Therefore, it was hard to discern her makeup application, although she seemed to be rocking glossy, light pink lipstick.